Actor Jeremy Renner says he broke more than 30 bones in snowplow accident - ExBulletin

 Apart from my recovering brain fog, I was very excited to watch episode 201 with my family at home, he said.

-The actor, who is a twice Oscar nomineehad previously posted images and videos on Instagram of him standing next to snowplows and driving through icy terrain in a Jeep.
+Renner, who is a twice Oscar nomineehad posted images and videos on Instagram of him standing next to snow plows and driving through icy terrain in a Jeep.

 |